 Top 5 Reasons Why You Should Eat Lentils

 - Lentils are able to “fix” nitrogen.
 This allows plant nutrients to be recycled and protects the soil from erosion.
-It also decreases our dependence on conventional synthetic fertilizers which can pollute waterways and reduce the soils ability to retain nutrients,
+It also decreases our dependence on conventional synthetic nitrogen based fertilizers which can pollute waterways and reduce the soils ability to retain nutrients,

 - Lentils are a great source of protein and iron, and contain some essential fatty acids, soluble and insoluble fibre, micronutrients and phytonutrients.
 To better absorb the iron in lentils, add some vitamin C to the meal.
 For better access to the zinc try sprouting your lentils – see Why You Might Be At Risk For Zinc Deficiency for more details,

 - Lentils are very cost effective.
 Many populations in developing countries rely on lentils and other legumes as a cheap source of protein; think dhal in India, tempeh in Indonesia, hummus in the Middle East, tofu in Japan or refried beans in Latin America.
 One serving of lentils can cost you less than $1, whereas the same portion of meat can cost upwards of $4.
 See the below table for a good breakdown on the cost of protein from legumes compared with meat,

 - Beef is one of the highest emitters of greenhouse gasses and produces 13 times more carbon dioxide equivalents than legumes.
 By replacing one meat dish with one lentil dish per week we could drastically reduce our carbon footprint,

 - Lentils are very versatile and taste delicious.
 They are great in soups in the winter, and salads in the summer.
 Here are a few of my favourite (and simple) lentil dishes;

 - Vegetarian Greek Lentil Soup with Lemon and Feta

 - All Seasons Lentil Salad with Fresh Herbs and Basil Vinaigrette